Marlins overachiever Rojas still improving as he turns 32

 “The depth in this organization is unbelievable,” he said.
 “All this young talent pushes me harder.”

-Even though Rojas has a newborn daughter at home in Miami, he was so excited about spring training he showed up a week early.
+Even though Rojas has a newborn daughter, he was so excited about spring training he showed up a week early.
 Once again, it was time to get better.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports